ArthurGareginyan/my-custom-styles/readme.txt

 == Frequently Asked Questions ==
-= Will this Plugin work on my WordPress.com website? = Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.
+= Q. Will this Plugin work on my WordPress.com website? =
+A. Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
 The `.pot` file is included and placed in "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
 Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.